Astronomy

 Accretion and Variability in Young Stars

 Low-mass stars, the most plentiful in the universe, accrete most of their mass within a few million years.
-That accretion process is very complex, however, and there is much that we don't understand about it.
-But in order to fully understand how stars, and by extension planets, form, we must understand this accretion process.
+That accretion process is very complex, but also very energetic, having an enormous impact on the disk itself.
+Because of this, it is vital to understand the star-disk accretion process to fully understand how planets form within these disks.

 These images show how the magnetic field in GM Aurigae funnels matter from the disk onto the star, creating hotspots that rotate into and out-of view.